kuhnandrasgabor/CV/generated/long-winded_output_en.md

 <img src="../images/profile.jpg" alt="profile_picture" width="200">

+## Objectives & Aspirations

+I seek a company where I can build a long-term career and where hard work and dedication are rewarded.
+My goal is to find a role that engages my interests, provides opportunities for growth, and allows me to contribute meaningfully to the company's success.
+I want to leverage my skills in a challenging environment that values autonomy, yet fosters collaboration with passionate professionals.
+Ideally, I envision a workplace where I **_want to be_**, whether working remotely or on-site by choice.
+I value a healthy work-life balance, flexibility, and the opportunity to take pride in my work.

+* Long-term career in a field aligned with my passions
+* Clear opportunities for growth and advancement
+* Work-life balance with remote work or flexible hours
+* Competitive compensation
+* Involvement in meaningful and engaging projects
+* Opportunities for continuous learning and professional development
+* A balance of autonomy and collaborative teamwork

 # Professional experience

 I'm a professional with over a decade of diverse experience spanning various fields, ranging from **machine learning** and **web development** through **3D visualizations** to professional **photography**.